chainpoint/chainpoint-core/README.md

 Each Core has an integrated Lightning Node running [LND](https://github.com/lightningnetwork/lnd).
 Cores receive `anchor fee` payments from Gateways via Lightning.
 The default `anchor fee` is 2 [satoshis](<https://en.bitcoin.it/wiki/Satoshi_(unit)>).
 Core operators can set their anchor fee to adapt to changing market conditions and compete to earn fees from Gateways.

-When joining the network, new Cores automatically open Lightning channels with 2/3rds of the existing Cores.
+When joining the network, new Cores automatically open Lightning channels with the existing Cores.
 Each channel must have a minimum capacity of 1,000,000 satoshis.
 This provides a measure of Sybil resistance and helps ensure Cores have sufficient liquidity to receive Lightning payments from Gateways.

 Once per hour, a Core is elected to anchor data to Bitcoin.
 As more Cores join the network, each Core anchors less frequently, thus reducing each Core’s cost of paying Bitcoin transaction fees.